SolPOCandCo/SolPOC/README.md

 The main author and maintainer of the code is Antoine Grosjean, EPF, France (antoine.grosjean@epf.fr).

 Here is a list of major contributors to SolPOC :
+* Thalita Drumond (@thalitadru)
 * Pauline Bennet, UCA, France (@Ellawin)
 * Antoine Moreau, UCA, France  (@AnMoreau)
 * Andrey Soum-Glaude, PROMES-CNRS, France

-Many thanks to Thalita Drumond (@thalitadru), Titouan Février and Antoine Gademer from EPF, France.
+Many thanks to , Titouan Février and Antoine Gademer from EPF, France.
 We would like to thank to Denis Langevin Université Clermont Auvergne France and Amine Mahammou, PROMES-CNRS, France